This is an updated post. I hope it helps your child settle into a club over the summer.

 - Try and show a picture of the club.

 - Take them for a visit to see the environment.

 - Have a trial run, and they could stay for an hour and build it up

 - Please have a safe adult attachment figure that they know will greet them when you say goodbye

 - Have a clear goodbye transition ( meet the safe adult, hug, and say goodbye)

 4. Educate your child about worries, separation anxiety or social anxiety.

-Research shows that “psychoeducation” and ” parent power” ( you can help your child!!!) will, in turn, enable your child to manage the anxiety. ( Buy a book, or just sit and talk with them, we all know what it means to suffer from anxiety).
+Research shows that “psycho-education” and “parent power” (you can help your child!!!) will, in turn, enable your child to manage anxiety.
+(Buy a book or sit and talk with them, we all know what it means to suffer from stress).

-Parents often tell me that when they ask their child to breathe slowly, they often refuse.
+Children often refuse to do what parents ask, in situations with “big feelings”.
+For example, asking their children to breathe slowly.
 I’ve always found that if you are playful, your child will be less likely to resist you!
-So instead of asking them to breathe, you can:
+So instead of asking them to live, you can: